ACV facts & figures

 - Create a roadside assistance plan to tow and otherwise assist drivers.

 Get Creative to Stay Competitive

 Ultimately, the semiconductor chip shortage of the past few years is complicated.
 It stems from a host of geopolitical conflicts and sanctions, the pandemic, incorrect market projections, and natural disasters.
 Because of the many factors, the chip shortage is not something that can be easily (or quickly) resolved.

 With no clear end in sight, patience is the key.
-For now, dealers should focus on finding creative ways to stock their lots and build customer relationships.
+For now, dealers should focus on finding creative ways, like sourcing cars not affected by the chip shortage, to stock their lots and build customer relationships.